MariaZagorska/GitFundamentals/README.txt

 Hello, Git
 Gello
 Updating readme with some new info
-Shareing remotely is fun and easy
+Sharing remotely is fun and easy